Electric Blanket During Pregnancy: Potential Risks, Tips, And Alternatives

 4. Can I put a comforter on top of an electric blanket?

-Heating blankets should usually be placed over a blanket and not under another blanket, as it can increase the risk of overheating.
+Heating blankets should usually be placed over a blanket and not under another blanket, as it can increase the risk of overheating during pregnancy.
 You should not place heating blankets under yourself as well.

 The use of an electric blanket during pregnancy is safe as long as the temperature setting is not too high.
 High body temperature may increase the risk of miscarriage, dehydration, and fetal neural tube defects.
 In addition, the electromagnetic field emitted by electric blankets may also increase the risk of certain congenital anomalies.
 However, if you live in a cold region and feel cold at night, leading to a restless sleep, consider heating options such as using multiple blankets, hot water bags, or thicker sleepwear, considered safe for you and the baby.